tingold/pgdog/docs/docs/features/healthchecks.md

 ### Failsafe

-If all databases in a cluster are banned due to a healthcheck failure, pgDog assumes that healtchecks are returning incorrect information and unbans all databases in the cluster.
+If all databases in a cluster are banned due to a healthcheck failure, pgDog assumes that Healthchecks are returning incorrect information and unbans all databases in the cluster.
 This protects against false positives and ensures the cluster continues to serve traffic.